-Having ruled out, ICT, defect, dark, etc states, the remarkable similarity in behavior to PDA suggests that in AXT aggregates, optical stimulation of S1 (which has some 2Ag- superposition state contribution on early timescales) separates and delocalizes the bound triplet-pairs over multiple chains to a greater degree than occurs naturally within the aggregates.
-The slow growth of the depletion signal and additional push induced features (e.g. depletion signal at 800-900 nm in Figure 6d) suggests that the amount of [T...T] optically liberated from 2Ag- in AXT aggregates is less.
-This is in line with the weak interchromophore coupling and potential additional branching pathways in carotenoids; this also makes reliable kinetic modelling of such spectra challenging.
-Although AXT is chemically different to PDA, the likeness in photophysical response suggests that the possibility for extraction of the [T...T] state from a 2Ag- superposition, via an optical pulse, is widespread.
+The remarkable similarity in behavior to PDA suggests that in AXT aggregates, optical stimulation of S_1 (which has some 2^1A_g - superposition state contribution on early timescales) separates and delocalizes the bound triplet-pairs over multiple chains to a greater degree than occurs naturally within the aggregates.
+Using a kinetic model complementary to that shown for PDA (SI, Figure S8) we find the amount of ${}^1[T...T]$ optically liberated from 2^1A_g - in AXT aggregates to be significantly less, 3 ± 1 %, in line with the weak interchromophore coupling.
+We do remark however this to be a qualitative upper bound estimate as care must be taken in modelling the photophysics of carotenoids with transient absorption data due to alternate branching pathways introduced by numerous 'dark' or charge transfer states which would serve to reduce this number further.
+Although AXT is chemically different to PDA, the likeness in photophysical response suggests that the possibility for extraction of the ${}^1[T...T]$ state from a 2^1A_g - superposition, via an optical pulse, is widespread.
 The range of energetic orderings, numerous 'dark' states and potential for conformational changes on photoexcitation means further investigation is required to show these observations hold for all carotenoid systems.

-Figure 7: Schematic of the spatial separation of triplet-pairs from the $2^1A_g$ -state in pi-conjugated molecular systems.
+Figure 6: Schematic of the spatial separation of triplet-pairs from the $2^{1}A{g}$ -state in pi-conjugated molecular systems.
 The bound triplet-pair excitons (dashed boxes on blue background) separate along the conjugated molecular backbone into a spatially free triplet-pair state where there is maximum spin entanglement but minimum spatial entanglement.
-After a given time, the spins recombine to give rise to the observation of an overall lifetime enhancement in $2^1A_g$ .
-The inset (black box) shows a suggested mechanism for triplet-pair separation.
-The push pulse acts on one of the triplets in $^1(TT)$ to generate an excited $T^$ state where the electron and hole are spatially separated.
-This results in strong coulombic repulsion between the dipolar $T^$ exciton and electrons/holes in T, which drives spatial separation within the triplet-pair state.
+After a given time, the spins recombine to give rise to the observation of an overall lifetime enhancement in $2^{1}A{g}$.